Key Takeaways

 - Use the IRS matching system every week for free via IRS e-Services.
 Catch those mismatches in TIN/name early!

-- If you’re filing 10 or more total information returns (all types combined), make sure to e-file.
-If you paper file when e-filing is mandated, penalties are inevitable.
+- If you’re filing 10 or more total information returns (all types combined), make sure to eFile.
+If you paper file when eFiling is mandated, penalties may apply unless you get a waiver from the IRS.

 Fixing a Missed 1099 Form Quickly

 Will the IRS catch a missing 1099?
-Absolutely.
-We’ve explained in detail how this is certain.
-So, how do you fix a missed 1099 without any hassle?
+How do you fix a missed 1099 without any hassle?
+Let’s explain!

 - In case of backup withholding errors, you can refund before deposit.
 If you already deposited, correct it by sending Form 945-X. Otherwise, the payee claims the withheld amount as a credit on their tax return.